rodit-org/apiwallet-rodit/README.md

 export BLOCKCHAIN_ENV=testnet (for testnet, mainnet for mainnet), (For testnet): export NFTCONTRACTID=$(cat ~/cgtun/walletsh/dev-account)

+A file contains the accountID of the smartcontract ("dev-account" for testnet and "account" for mainnet)

 ## How to Use
 You need to set the blockchain network: